stu-code/sas-viya-workbench-demos/government/sdg-anonymity-evaluation/README.md

 ## Introduction to Synthetic Data

-Synthetic data is artificially generated data that replicates the statistical properties of real-world datasets while protecting sensitive information.
-In the era of data-driven decision-making, synthetic data has emerged as a powerful tool to address privacy concerns while maintaining the utility of data for analysis and innovation.
+Synthetic data is artificially generated data that replicates the statistical properties of real-world datasets maintaining the utility of data for analysis and innovation.

 ### Why does synthetic data matter?
 Synthetic data solves the challenge of sharing and analyzing sensitive data in a secure, privacy-preserving manner.
 By substituting real data with synthetic counterparts, organizations can: